-On February 22, 2019, MLC I entered into the Revolving Senior Loan Facility, which was amended on January 31, 2020 and further amended on July 31, 2020, of up to \$50.0 million with a large financial institution as initial lender, and such other additional institutions who from time to time are parties thereto.
+On February 22, 2019, MLC I entered into the MLC I Revolving Senior Loan Facility, which was amended on January 31, 2020 and further amended on July 31, 2020, of up to \$50.0 million with a large financial institution as initial lender, and such other additional institutions who from time to time are parties thereto.
 U.S. Bank N.A. serves as administrative agent, custodian, collateral agent and collateral administrator.
-The Revolving Senior Loan Facility is guaranteed by the Company.On February 4, 2021, the Revolving Senior Loan Facility was terminated and repaid in full.
-On December 17, 2020, MLCSC Finance Holdings entered into a credit agreement providing the Credit Facility for \$5.3 million in connection with the acquisition of a minority interest in SCIM.
-The Credit Facility is guaranteed by the Company.
-As at March 31, 2021, there was \$5.3 million of principal amount outstanding under the credit facility and \$1.5 million remaining payable for the acquisition of a minority interest in SCIM.
+The MLC I Revolving Senior Loan Facility is guaranteed by the Company.
+On February 4, 2021, the MLC I Revolving Senior Loan Facility was terminated and repaid in full.
+On December 17, 2020, MLCSC Finance Holdings entered into a credit agreement providing the MLCSC Credit Facility for \$5.3 million in connection with the acquisition of a minority interest in SCIM.
+The MLCSC Credit Facility is guaranteed by the Company.
+On May 7, 2021, MLC I entered into the MLC I Revolving Credit Facility that provides for a revolving loan facility of up to \$60.0 million.
+The MLC I Revolving Credit Facility is guaranteed by ML Management.
+As at June 30, 2021, there was \$15.3 million of principal amount outstanding under the MLC I Revolving Credit Facility and \$2.1 million remaining payable for the acquisition of a minority interest in SCIM, which is inclusive of the amount payable by the Company for the acquisition of an additional equity stake in SCIM on June 8, 2021.